margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 They help the police force as police officers.
 [Seeing Integration, Reconstruction's Effects] They write good poetry.
 [Seeing Integration, Reconstruction's Effects] They play fun music and create new, cool music.
+[Seeing Integration, Reconstruction's Effects] They are the Life to our parties.
 [Seeing Integration, Reconstruction's Effects] They dance in school and on the streets.
 [Seeing Integration, Reconstruction's Effects] They read in church.
 [Seeing Integration, Reconstruction's Effects] They create amazing art.
 [Seeing Integration, Reconstruction's Effects]